KritR/DataSphere/README.md

 > docker-compose -f ./docker-compose.dev.yml up

-If you want the localserver used for the webpage
+If you want the local page to actually query data from the local server.
 Run the following in the javascript console

 > enableDebug()

 Should live reload files and whatnot